mosahosseini/Image2story/README.md

 # Image2story
- This app takes an image as input an outputs a story about that picture.
+This app will turn your image into an audio story.